To Get Digital Marketing Services, Visit Our New Website

 Death: 5 December 1987

 Daud Kamal was a Pakistani Writer.
 He had done work in the English literature of Pakistan.
 He is called the T.S Eliot of Pakistan.
-He was mostly inspired by the modernist writers Ezra Pound, T.S Eliot, and W.B Yeats for the poetry.
-His father was Chaudary Muhammad Ali, who served as the vice-chancellor of the University of Peshawar.
+Often referred to as the T.S.
+Eliot of Pakistan, Kamal was influenced by modernist writers such as Ezra Pound, T.S.
+Eliot, and W.B.
+Yeats.
+His father, Chaudary Muhammad Ali, served as the vice-chancellor of the University of Peshawar.

 Education

-He got his early education from Burn Hall Abbottabad.
-Then he went to Burn Hall Srinagar.
-He also went to Islamia College Peshawar.
-He went to two universities, the University of Peshawar and the University of Cambridge.
+He received his early education at Burn Hall Abbottabad and later attended Burn Hall Srinagar.
+He also studied at Islamia College Peshawar.
+For higher education, he attended the University of Peshawar and the University of Cambridge.

 Career